2016 was a big year for us.

 We called it EditMate.

-AUGUST 2015: Meeting up in Los Angeles, we decided to test drive our idea by creating a brand video for JUCY Rentals.
+Meeting up in Los Angeles, we decided to test-drive our idea by creating a brand video for JUCY Rentals.
 Always up for a surf trip, we offered to make JUCY a video in exchange for using their van for 2 weeks.
-They signed on and we were psyched to see first hand how our concept of shooting amateur video and professionally editing it into a social video could work.
+They signed on and we were psyched to see firsthand how our concept of shooting amateur video and professionally editing it into a social video could work.

 We drove from LA to San Diego to San Francisco and documented the adventure and our JUCY van, “The Champ”.
 In the end, we had a killer road trip and proved our idea.
 We created a video that JUCY was thrilled with and over a year later, still sits as the main video on JUCY’s YouTube channel with over 72,000 views.